-There are certain companies posting a whole bunch of fake reviews online, including positive comments about their own clinic, and negative reviews about their competitors service.
+There are certain companies posting a whole bunch of fake reviews online, including positive comments about their own clinic, and negative write-ups about their competitors service.
 Companies like HeadPower in Toronto and Cosmetic Aesthetics in Miami are well known for this kind of activity, and they are by no means alone.

 There is no foolproof way to circumvent this issue.
 Just be aware of it, and trust your instincts.
 If a whole bunch of reviews for one particular scalp micropigmentation company all read similarly, were posted in a short space of time and just look fake, then they probably are.
-Not only should you discount those reviews, you should also avoid using the company altogether.
+Not only should you discount them, you should also avoid using the company altogether.
 After all, can you really trust a clinic that has already tried to lie to you?

 Other marketing tactics to avoid

-Many people have watched the success and growth of Scalp Guru, and spotted the obvious commercial advantage of setting up something similar with the covert aim of promoting their own clinic.
+Many people have watched the success and growth of Team Micro, and spotted the obvious commercial advantage of setting up something similar with the covert aim of promoting their own clinic.
 I completely understand the logic, and honestly I don’t blame them.
 However, some are posing as industry authorities when in reality, they lack either a depth of experience, or a sufficient portfolio of results to be taken seriously.

 Then there is the low entry price scam.
 In one example the provider in question was offering treatments for £99.00 each.
 Less than a hundred quid!
 What they don’t tell you is the cost of additional sessions (you WILL need additional sessions) or how long the £99.00 session is.
 So they’re half way through your head, but they’re going to stop because the time ran out?
 See my point?
 Then they slip in quietly with “individual results may vary”.
 Judging from some of the photos on their website, they’re not kidding either.